 Before image of the shed.

-As you can see, there were a lot of garden tools that needed a new home.
-We had a triangle floor organizer that wasn't cutting it.
-So, we needed to rethink the organizing tools we used.
+As you can see, many garden tools (Affiliate Link) needed a new home.
+Our triangle floor organizer wasn't cutting it, so we needed to rethink our organizing tools (Affiliate Link).

 Determine where you want the organizer.

-Since we had some long-handled tools, we started with the longest one and marked where we wanted the Rubbermaid(R) Fasttrack mounting bar.
+Since we had some long-handled tools (Affiliate Link), we started with the longest one and marked where we wanted the Rubbermaid(R) Fasttrack mounting bar.
 We had a vent, so we had to go right below the vent.
-In our shed, we needed to screw holes into the seams.
-Note: in a typical shed, you can find the studs.
+In our shed (Affiliate Link), we needed to screw holes into the seams.
+Note: in a typical shed (Affiliate Link), you can find the studs.
 We marked the place we wanted to screw into.

 Drill using screws into the studs.